bw0rth/pync/README.md

    with pync('-l localhost 8000') as nc:
        nc.run()
    ```
-And now another script to connect to the server and send it a message:<br/>
+And now to connect to the server and send it a message.<br/>
+Here we create a file-like object from our message string and pass it to Netcat's stdin.
    ```py
    from pync import pync, makefile with pync('localhost 8000') as nc: